ad-freiburg/osm-live-updates/README.md

 ## Preconditions

-The OpenStreetMap (OSM) data must be converted to [RDF Turtle](https://www.w3.org/TR/turtle/) (TTL) format using the osm2rdf tool, with the `--add-way-node-order` option enabled.
+The OpenStreetMap (OSM) data must be converted to [RDF Turtle](https://www.w3.org/TR/turtle/) (TTL) format using the osm2rdf tool, with the `--add-untagged-nodes-geometric-relations` option enabled.
 To maintain data consistency and reduce the size of the resulting `.ttl` file, the `--write-ogc-geo-triples none` option can be used optionally, as updating GeoSPARQL (`ogc:`) triples is not currently supported.

 ## OsmChange files